Low-lying doubly heavy baryons: Regge relation and mass scaling: Introduction

 \section{Introduction}

-Being systems analogous to hydrogen-like atoms with notable level splitting, by which QED interaction is tested in minute detail, the doubly heavy(DH) baryon provides a unique opportunity to probe the fundamental theory of the strong interaction, quantum chromodynamics(QCD) and models inspired by it\cite{EFG:D02,KR:D14}.
-It is expected that the excited states of DH baryons can form a set of nontrivial levels with various mass splitting and confront the QCD interaction with the experiments in a straightforward way.
+Being systems analogous to hydrogen-like atoms with notable level splitting, by which QED interaction is tested in minute detail, the doubly heavy (DH) baryon provides a unique opportunity to probe the fundamental theory of the strong interaction, quantum chromodynamics (QCD) and models inspired by it \cite{PEMP,Mehen:D17,EFG:D02,KR:D14}.
+It is expected that the excited DH baryons can form a set of nontrivial levels with various mass splitting and confront the QCD interaction with the experiments in a straightforward way.

-In 2017, the LHCb Collaboration at CERN discovered the doubly charmed baryon $\Xi_{cc}^{++}$ in the $\Lambda_{c}^{+}K^{-}\pi ^{{+}}\pi^{+}$ mass spectrum\cite{AAIJ:17BC} and reconfirms it in the decay channel of $\Xi_{c}^{+}\pi^{+}$\cite{AAIJ:18BA}, with the measured mass $3621.55\pm0.23\pm0.30$ MeV\cite{AAIJ:20J}.
-Before the LHCb observation, a $\Xi_{cc}^{+}$ candidate has been observed by the SELEX Collaboration at Fermilab\cite{SELEX4,SELEX5}, which gives a mass about $100$ MeV lighter than $3621.55$ MeV and has not been confirmed by other experiments.
-Further, the later observation seems to contradict with isospin symmetry of the strong interaction, by which the $\Xi_{cc}^{+}$ ground state should be close in mass to the $\Xi_{cc}^{++}$ ground state\cite{KR17}.

-The observation of the doubly charmed baryon $\Xi_{cc}^{++}$ sets up, for the first time, a strength scale of interaction between two heavy quarks and is of help to understand strong interaction among heavy quarks\cite{KR:D14,SotoCast:D21}.
-For instance, the mass of the $\Xi_{cc} ^{++}$ helps to \textquotedblleft calibrate\textquotedblright\ the binding energy between a pair of heavy quark governed by short-distance interaction and to answer if a DH tetraquark is stable against strongly decaying into two mesons\cite{KR:pr2017}.
-For more examples, see Refs. \cite{Eichten:pr2017,Luo:2017eub,Mehen:D17,M3H:D21,M3H:D22} and the references therein.
-Very recent observation of the doubly charmed tetraquark\cite{TccLHCb:2021} is timely to examine the assumed interquark($QQ$) interaction in hadrons and invite conversely systematic study of the doubly heavy baryons.
-Untill now, features(masses, spin-parity and decay widths) of the $\Xi_{cc}^{++}$ and other DH baryons in their excited states remain to be explored.
+In 2017, the LHCb Collaboration at CERN discovered the doubly charmed baryon $\Xi_{cc}^{++}$ in the $\Lambda_{c}^{+}K^{-}\pi ^{{+}}\pi^{+}$ mass spectrum \cite{AAIJ:17BC} and reconfirms it in the decay channel of $\Xi_{c}^{+}\pi^{+}$ \cite{AAIJ:18BA}, with the measured mass $3621.55\pm0.23\pm0.30$ MeV \cite{AAIJ:20J}.
+This observation sets up, for the first time, a strength scale of interaction between two heavy quarks and is of help to understand the strong interaction among heavy quarks \cite{KR:D14,SotoCast:D21,Mehen:D17}.
+For instance, the mass of the $\Xi_{cc}^{++}$ helps to \textquotedblleft calibrate\textquotedblright\ the binding energy between a pair of heavy quark governed by short-distance interaction.
+Further more, very recent observation of the doubly charmed tetraquark \cite{TccLHCb:2021} is timely to examine the assumed interquark ($QQ$) interaction in hadrons and invite conversely systematic study of the DH baryons.
+DH baryons have been studied over the years using various theoretical methods such as the nonrelativistic (NR) \cite{Gershtein:2000nx,Kiselev:2002iy,Roberts:2007ni,KR:D14} as well as relativistic \cite{EFG:D02} quark models, heavy-quark effective theory \cite{KKP94}, QCD sum rules \cite{BCN93,ZH08,ZWang10}, the Feynman-Hellmann theorem \cite{RLP95}, mass formula \cite{BGH97}, the Skyrmion model \cite{RRS90}, the lattice QCD \cite{MLW02,LMW01,FMT03,LLOW10,ACCDG12,NPCS13,PEMP} and the effective field theory \cite{PS09,SC20,SotoCast:D21}.
+Till now, the features(masses, spin-parity and decay widths) of the DH baryons in their excited states remain to be explored.